SanctuarySystems/Sanctuary/README.md

 ## Notifications

-**Notification Features**
+*Note: Notifications are accessible only from Profile page*

-* Note: Notifications are accessible only from Profile page
+From the **notification features**, users have the..
 * Ability to view the following types of notifications:
   * When the current user’s comment or confession has been reported by another user
   * When a comment or confession has been reported by a user within a space of which the current user is an admin of